/skills/fuz-stack/references/task-patterns

 Args forwarding

-CLI args forwarded to composed tasks via -- separators:
+CLI args forward to composed tasks via -- separators:

 gro check -- gro test --coverage